Palo Alto Networks (PANW) Stock Falls Amid Market Uptick: What Investors Need to Know

-Looking at the full year, the Zacks Consensus Estimates suggest analysts are expecting earnings of $3.22 per share and revenue of $9.16 billion.
-These totals would mark changes of +13.38% and +14.13%, respectively, from last year.
+For the full year, the Zacks Consensus Estimates project earnings of $3.22 per share and a revenue of $9.16 billion, demonstrating changes of +13.38% and +14.13%, respectively, from the preceding year.

-It is also important to note the recent changes to analyst estimates for Palo Alto Networks.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.
+Additionally, investors should keep an eye on any recent revisions to analyst forecasts for Palo Alto Networks.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.

-The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Over the last 30 days, the Zacks Consensus EPS estimate has witnessed a 0.04% increase.
-Currently, Palo Alto Networks is carrying a Zacks Rank of #4 (Sell).
+Right now, Palo Alto Networks possesses a Zacks Rank of #3 (Hold).

-In terms of valuation, Palo Alto Networks is currently trading at a Forward P/E ratio of 58.54.
-This expresses a discount compared to the average Forward P/E of 67.42 of its industry.
+In the context of valuation, Palo Alto Networks is at present trading with a Forward P/E ratio of 60.03.
+This valuation marks a discount compared to its industry's average Forward P/E of 69.51.

-One should further note that PANW currently holds a PEG ratio of 2.92.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-PANW's industry had an average PEG ratio of 3.37 as of yesterday's close.
+It's also important to note that PANW currently trades at a PEG ratio of 3.
+The PEG ratio bears resemblance to the frequently used P/E ratio, but this parameter also includes the company's expected earnings growth trajectory.
+The Security was holding an average PEG ratio of 3.1 at yesterday's closing price.

 The Security industry is part of the Computer and Technology sector.
-With its current Zacks Industry Rank of 172, this industry ranks in the bottom 31% of all industries, numbering over 250.
+With its current Zacks Industry Rank of 54, this industry ranks in the top 22% of all industries, numbering over 250.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report